• Skip to primary navigation

 • Chloride

-Those with inflammatory diarrhea (e.g. Crohn’s disease, ulcerative colitis) or secretory diarrhea (e.g. carcinoid syndrome, Clostridium difficile) may have extreme losses of fluid and electrolytes, leading to a dangerous form of dehydration that can be life threatening.
+Those with inflammatory diarrhea (e.g. Crohn’s disease, ulcerative colitis) or secretory diarrhea (e.g. high output ileostomy, carcinoid syndrome, Clostridioides difficile or “C diff”) may have a dangerous form of dehydration that can be life threatening.

 Sodium